22nd Month Update

 How We Are Going to Improve Our Readership

-At this point, I think there are two main options for improving our readership.
-We can focus even more attention on Pinterest and try to figure out why our views from the platform have dropped so drastically, or we can focus more attention on other potential traffic sources, such as SEO.
+At this point, there are two main options for improving our readership.
+We can focus even more on Pinterest and determine why our views from the platform have dropped so drastically, or we can focus more on other potential traffic sources, such as SEO.

-I think it’s important to not put all of your blogging eggs into one packet, so I’m going to try a tad bit of both.
-With all of the awesome SEO tips I learned at FINCON, I think that focusing on my goal of rewriting two posts for SEO will help improve the number of users finding us via organic search over time.
+I think it’s important not to put all of your blogging eggs into one basket, so I will try a tad bit of both.
+With all of the awesome SEO tips I learned at FINCON, focusing on my goal of rewriting two posts for SEO will help improve the number of users finding us via organic search over time.

-But I also realize that Pinterest can be an amazing source of traffic, so I don’t want ignore it just because it’s been down for me.
-Even at it’s worst, it’s still driving more traffic than all of my other sources.
+But I also realize that Pinterest can be an amazing source of traffic, so I don’t want to ignore it just because it’s been down for me.
+Even at its worst, it’s still driving more traffic than all of my other sources.
 I think one of the things I can improve upon is writing titles for pins with calls to action.
-This will give users a reason why they NEED to click the pin and read more at Partners in Fire.
+This will give users a reason why they need to click the pin and read more at Partners in Fire.

 The Blogging Journey